STORYMIRROR

 Four hours later………………………

-In his raspy voice he said to Veeir, "Oh my child!
+In his euphonious voice he said to Veeir, “Oh my child!
 You are the son of God and a pure soul.
 God has sent you on earth for a mission.
 It is your duty to do what he has assigned you to do.
-People on earth call God's as the destiny of humans."
+People on earth call God’s duty as the destiny of humans.”

-The saint replied, "I am a messenger of God.
+The saint replied, “I am a messenger of God.
 People on earth call him with different names like Jesus, Shiva, Buddha, Krishna, Ganesha, Ram, Maalik (Master) and Allah.
 You are no different than other humans on earth.
 You will realize the power of the Almighty soon.
-God has incarnated himself several times on earth to preach humans the gospel, honesty, fairness and equality towards all living creatures on earth.
-Greed and power have overpowered the minds of the intelligent human race.
+God has incarnated himself several times on earth to preach humans the gospel, honesty, fairness and equality towards all living creatures on this planet.
+Greed and power have overpowered the minds of this intelligent race.
 Humans are their own enemies.
-Reaching to the moon and mars does not mean you can control and create your own destiny.
+Reaching to the moon and mars does not connote you can control and create your own destiny.
 I have been directed by my master to bless you with a superhuman power.
-Now, you can read people's minds.
+Now, you can read people’s minds.
 Your destiny will take you what he (God) wishes you to do on earth!
-God bless you!"
+God bless you!”

-He disappeared!
 In a harsh thud, Veeir suddenly opened his eyes.
 He blinked a few times to notice that he was on his bed.
 He quickly stood up.
 He squinted his eyes like he was trying to get a clearer understanding of where he was.

 He was feeling like an altogether different person.
 He felt some kind of transformation in his body, mind and soul.
 He was much stronger, energetic and calm now.